TeamUltroid/teamultroid.github.io/docs/variables/redis_vars.md

 sidebar_label: Redis Variables
 ---

+Ultroid stores most of the Variables in Redis database.
+You can play with Redis DB with the redis plugin available in Ultroid Plugins.

 ### ALIVE_PIC

 This Variable used to store `alive` message media , You can set `direct url` or `bot file api id`